DorminNoodles/golang/partTwo/Readme.md

 ## 02 If

 Go's if statements are like its for loops; the expression need not be surrounded by parentheses ( ) but the braces { } are required.

+### If with a short statement

+Like for, the if statement can start with a short statement to execute before the condition.

+Variables declared by the statement are only in scope until the end of the if.

+	if (v := math.Pow(x, n); v < 42) {
+		v += 82 //v exist only in IF scope
+	}

+### If and else

+Variables declared inside an if short statement are also available inside any of the else blocks.

+## Switch

+A switch statement is a shorter way to write a sequence of if - else statements.
+It runs the first case whose value is equal to the condition expression.

+Go's switch is like the one in C, C++, Java, JavaScript, and PHP, except that Go only runs the selected case, not all the cases that follow.
+In effect, the break statement that is needed at the end of each case in those languages is provided automatically in Go.
+Another important difference is that Go's switch cases need not be constants, and the values involved need not be integers.

+	switch os := runtime.GOOS; os {
+		case "darwin":
+			fmt.Println("OS X")
+		case "linux":
+			fmt.Println("Linux")
+		default:
+			fmt.Printf("%s\n", os)
+	}